jameshughes89/cs101/site/assignments/zombies/zombies.rst

 ====

 If you can simulate something accurately, it becomes possible to study the simulation without having to actually implement the real thing.
-You will write a program to simulate a zombie apocalypse scenatio on a randomly generated network of cities.
+You will write a program to simulate a zombie apocalypse scenario on a randomly generated network of cities.
 Additionally, you will be using your simulation to analyze the spread of the zombie apocalypse throughout your network of cities.